nikitakuckuck/thru-hike-logistics/README.md

 # thru-hike-logistics
-An app specifically for thru-hikers or section-hikers, to streamline the logistics of town days.
+An app for thru-hikers or section-hikers, to streamline the logistics of town days.

+This project was created specifically to practice and build skills in full-stack development.